trishapan/trishapan.github.io/README.md

 Then, in your repo settings, have the URL based on the gh-pages branch that gets created for you.

-Run 'npm run deploy' everytime you want to update your site.
+Run 'npm run deploy' every time you want to update your site.
  -->